 Soul of the Wolf Blood.
 One of the atypical souls tinged with power.

-Can either acquire a vast amount of souls by using it or extract its power via molding.
+Can either use to acquire a vast amount of souls or extract its power via molding.

 The soul of the Watchers who shared wolf blood is also the soul of the wolf blood’s owner.

-Forged by the Blood
+Forged in Blood

-Helmet of a knight who was corrupted by the dark of the Abyss.
+Helmet of a knight who was corrupted by the Dark of the Abyss.
 The ultramarine tassel is drenched and will never dry.

 The knight ultimately fell and left behind a mission and wolf blood once.
 That was the beginning of the Undead Troop of Farron, and the Watchers see their own final moments in that armor.

 Consider their mentality: they are all unholy monsters destined to succumb to madness as the Dark consumes them, much like Artorias.
 For them, hollowing is not a question of if, but when.
 Most either lose heart and passively await their fate, or resolve to find purpose to their continued, abominable existence.
 The Legion, however, embrace a more vindictive brand of fatalism.
 If they are to be consumed by the Dark, so be it.
 But they will be sure to take the Dark with them, as much as they can muster.
 They shall battle the corruption until they themselves need be slain.
 This is the wish of active agents to their inevitable fate, mirroring Artorias’ actions up until his own sorry demise.
 Of course, this veneration is still rooted in existential crisis.
 Hawkwood alludes to the troop wanting to be “special” like all Undead seeking purpose.
 Their supreme dedication to hunting the Dark thus isn’t that much different from Undead striving to be firelinking heroes.